ACF

 2025-10-23 Reference source : World Trade Organization

-Foreign halal certificates issued by a foreign halal certification body (LHLN) that has a mutual recognition arrangement (MRA) with BPJPH do not require re-certification in Indonesia.
-However, registration with BPJPH remains mandatory before products circulate on the Indonesian market.
-The decree converts prior practice into a single, binding procedure with clearer digital workflows, document standards, and change-management rules.
+Under the new decree, halal certificates issued by foreign halal certification bodies (LHLN) that has a mutual recognition arrangement (MRA) with the BPJPH do not require re-certification in Indonesia.
+However, registration with the BPJPH remains mandatory before products can be placed on the Indonesian market.
+The decree converts prior practice into a single, binding procedure introducing clearer digital workflows, document standards, and change-management rules.

-Applications are lodged electronically via the SIHALAL system by an importer or an official representative in Indonesia, and they must be completed before products are placed on the market.
-Registrations are submitted per product category.
+Applications are submitted electronically via the SIHALAL system by an importer or an official representative in Indonesia.
+Each registration must be completed before products are placed on the market and is filed per product category.

 • Application letter